Economic Feasibility Analysis

 Economic Analysis Services

 Decision Analyst, as a leading global marketing research and analytical consulting firm, has the experience and expertise to conduct sophisticated economic feasibility analyses for businesses, governments, universities, and nonprofit organizations.
-If you would like more information or would like to discuss a possible project, please contact Jerry W. Thomas, President/CEO, (email@example.com), or John Colias, Ph.D., (firstname.lastname@example.org) or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.
+If you would like more information or would like to discuss a possible project, please contact Jerry W. Thomas, President/CEO, (firstname.lastname@example.org), or Elizabeth Horn, Ph.D., Senior Vice President of Advanced Analytics (email@example.com) or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.